 Companies with engaged employees outperform those without by 202%; customer retention rates are 18% higher when employees are highly engaged; and organizations that have more than 50% employee engagement retain more than 80% of their customers.
 Engagement is a key to every company's success.

 Still, 88% of employees aren't passionate about their work; 58% of employees wouldn't recommend their workplace to their friends; and employee disengagement costs the US economy more than $500 billion per year.

-Low employee engagement equals lower customer service and profits, it results in employees taking more sick days, and it increases turnover rates.
-In comparison, high engagement boosts productivity, causes employees to stay in their current jobs, and helps to retain customers.
+Low employee engagement equals lower customer service and profits.
+It results in employees taking more sick days and it increases turnover rates.
+In comparison, high engagement boosts productivity, compells employees to stay in their current jobs, and helps to retain customers.

 With work constantly changing and the gig-economy taking over, engagement must go mobile

 Not only does mobile flip the top-down directives that dominate business communication, but it also enhances the employee experience.
 And it’s high time for companies to start thinking about employee experience in the same way they look at customer experience.

 Millennials already expect mobile communication.
 They're true technology natives and they want information to be immediate, interactive, and accessible on-the-go.
 In addition, when considering where to work, today's employees value transparency as being one of a company's most important aspects.

 While it's impossible to be the sole source of information, in order for your employees to stay engaged and for crisis management to work effectively, it is central that you are the first and most transparent source of information.

 Furthermore, your workforce is already using their mobile devices: 72% of them, to be exact.
 This is why BYOD is such a big trend.
 Allowing your employees to use the devices that are embedded in their daily lives increases engagement and makes internal communication easier to distribute.